 Our specially formulated Journey Bariatric Supplements will also aid in the waistline fight while helping to ensure your optimal bariatric health!

 Kansas City Weight Loss Tip #5 – Cycle Your Carbs Efficiently

 A low-carb diet can support weight loss, but small amounts eaten at the right time help manage cortisol levels.
 Carbs elevate blood sugar, pancreas produces more Insulin, and Insulin decreases cortisol output.
 To keep it simple: blood sugar goes up, cortisol gets pushed down.

 Kansas City Weight Loss Tip #6 – Relieve Stress with Adaptogens

 Adaptogenic herbs can relieve stress and help restore cortisol levels to their natural curve.
 These herbs support the adrenal and pituitary systems, helping them operate more efficiently.
 With those systems functioning properly, cortisol is more likely to be released when it should be.

 Rhodiola rosea: 100-200 mg/day, standardized extract.

 Kansas City Weight Loss Tip #7 – Stress Management

 The job of adrenal glands is to protect you when you feel endangered.
 They’ll pump out cortisol whenever you feel agitated and threatened.
 Learn to calm the mind and regain a sense of control.
 Find a practice that’s easy to do and makes you feel connected and centered.
 Relaxation practices are beneficial any time of day but they are especially helpful in the evenings to promote better sleep.

-As Laura says, “Belly fat contains four times the cortisol receptors as fat elsewhere in the body.
-Manage your Cortisol levels and keep belly fat at bay.”
+Remember, belly fat contains four times the cortisol receptors as fat elsewhere in the body.
+Managing your Cortisol levels will help keep belly fat at bay.